cloudfoundry/uaa/README.md

 The authentication service is `uaa`.
 It's a plain Spring MVC webapp.
 Deploy as normal in Tomcat or your container of choice, or execute `mvn tomcat:run` to run it directly from `uaa` directory in the source tree.
-When running with maven it listen on port 8080.
+When running with maven it listens on port 8080.

 It supports the APIs defined in the UAA-APIs document.
 To summarise: